RonnyPfannschmidt-Attic/blog-discarded/content/old/finding-dynamic-name-errors-in-python-with-rope.rst

 :tags: python
 :slig: find-python-name-errors-with-rope

-Im really unhappy with pylint/pyflakes cause their analysis is entirely static.
+Im really unhappy with pylint/pyflakes because their analysis is entirely static.

 But thanks to Rope_ by Ali Gholami Rudi thats no longer a Problem.